AkashaP/Kotlink/readme.md

 ## Why

-idk
+idk lol.
 Kotlin's standard library for maps relies heavily on the use of Pair objects, which are usually temporary constructs.
+The standard Pair in Kotlin is an extremely ubiquitous and general purpose construct that can tend to be used everywhere so the idea is a more optimised version of Pair is to be able to use it anywhere guilt-free without worrying about garbage collection stress.

 *For example* the code:
 `val mappy = mapOf(1 to 2, 2 to 3, 3 to 4)`